rozachatz/money-transfer-api/README.md

 curl -X POST -H "Content-Type: application/json" -d "{ \"sourceAccountId\": 1, \"targetAccountId\": 2, \"amount\": "30.00"}" "http://localhost:8080/transferMoney"
 ````

-This curl command is used to initiate a transfer of 30.00 EUR (default currency) from account with ID 1 to account with ID 2, using the /transferMoney endpoint of the MoneyTransfer API.
+This curl command is used to initiate a transfer of 30.00 EUR (current version: default currency) from account with ID 1 to account with ID 2, using the /transferMoney endpoint of the MoneyTransfer API.

 ## Database
 ### Data Model